darkhorse1998/Camunda/simple-jasypt-demo/Readme.md

 Follow these steps:

 1. Clone [this repo](https://github.com/darkhorse1998/Guide-of-a-Software-Engineer).
 It is suggested that you clone the entire repo and then move on to individual modules.
-2. Open the cloned repo and change directory into the simple-spring-security by ```cd simple-jasypyt-demo```
+2. Open the cloned repo and change directory into the simple-spring-security by ```cd simple-jasypt-demo```
 3. Build a JAR by ```mvn clean package```
 4. Run the JAR by ```java -Djasypt.encryptor.password=jasypt -jar target/simple-jasypyt-demo-0.0.1-SNAPSHOT.jar```
 5. By default, the application will run on port 8081.
 Make sure the port is not pre-occupied and is functioning properly.
 You can also tweak the port settings later.